psiinon/owasp-projects/README.md

 The tables are manually ordered by stars so may become out of date, particularly amongst the projects with the least number of stars :wink:

-There are sepae tables for:
+There are separate tables for:
 * [Tools](#tools)
 * [Standards and Documentation Projects](#standards-and-documentation-projects)